 propertyfinder clears the fog around the matter and answers the key questions regarding cohabitation and the laws around the specific matter in Dubai.

 Is it legal?

 No, it is not.
 The UAE follows the Sharia law, which deems cohabitation among people of opposite genders, who are not married or blood-related, as illegal.
-However, it is very common seeing unmarried couples living in the same house or friends of the opposite sex sharing apartments, making the subject a gray area.
+However, it is very common seeing unmarried couples living in the same house or friends of the opposite sex sharing apartments, making the subject a grey area.

-This is based on the Tawajed clause, which states that people of opposite sex cannot be alone together unless they’re married or are family.
+This is based on the Tawajed clause, which states that people of opposite sex cannot be alone together unless they’re married or family.
 This law also applies on sharing hotel rooms.

 In conclusion, even though the law might be mostly theoretical, couples living together are taking their chances with the law and should consider alternative solutions.